very-good-science/data-ethics-club/site/write_ups/2022/19-10-22_writeup.md

 Having patients living with conditions being able to feed experiences directly to researchers and healthcare providers is hugely useful - many patients find that they know more about doctors about their conditions (because living with it tells you far more than any other way to learn about something) - maybe the research groups of patients engaging with researchers should be the norm for everything.

-Nina gave an example about trying to study children in care after they've left the system.
-It's tricky to get everyone on board (and get funding without being able to get in touch with people first).
+Nina gave an example about trying to study children in care after they become adults - you want to be able to co-produce everything from the start, but you can't get funding to do that without being able to get in touch with people first.
+Chicken and egg funding problem!

 Pharmaceutical trials sometimes have reporting systems in place to report problems with models for example.